AMahajna/Oosterhorn_SWWTP/README.md

 # Oosterhorn_SWWTP
-Contains all projects related to Oosterhorn_SWWTP dataset
+This is a sobmodule that contains all projects related to Oosterhorn_SWWTP dataset